Exact Simulation for Multivariate It\^o Diffusions: Exact Simulation for General SDEs

 \begin{theorem} If Assumption \ref{assumption:TES} and Condition \ref{condition:density}-\ref {condition:density-lower-bound} are satisfied, then there is an algorithm for exactly simulating $X(1)$ which terminates in finite time with probability one; see Algorithm \ref{Algo-Exact-SDE}. \end{theorem}

 The rest of this section is organized as follows.
-Section \ref {Sec-Multilevel} applies a technique borrowed from Multilevel Monte Carlo to construct the ancillary random variable $N^{\prime }$.
-Section \ref {Sec-Sample-N'} explains how to sample $N^{\prime }$ using AR and a suitable Bernoulli factory \cite {nacu2005fast,latuszynski2011simulating,huber2016nearly} conditional on localization.
+Section \ref {Sec-Multilevel} applies a technique borrowed from Multilevel Monte Carlo to construct the unbiased density estimator and the ancillary random variable $N^{\prime }$.
+Section \ref {Sec-Sample-N'} explains how to sample $N^{\prime }$ using acceptance-rejection and a suitable Bernoulli factory \cite {nacu2005fast,latuszynski2011simulating,huber2016nearly} conditional on localization.
 Section \ref{Sec-Cond-Sample-X} demonstrates how to sample $ X(1)$ conditional on $N^{\prime }$, once again using a suitable localization.